Italy

 Hotel Metropole Suisse

-Activity note: Walking from hotel to funicular about 1/2 mile.
+Walking from hotel to funicular about 1/2 mile.
 Getting in/out of funicular.
-Ride to the top at elevation of 1,600 feet takes approximately 15 minutes.
+Riding to the top at an elevation of 1,600 feet takes approximately 15 minutes.
 Walking 1/2 to 2 miles; packed dirt trails that follow the ridge of Brunate.
+Distances and duration of activities during free time according to personal choice.

 14